jesseopdenbrouw/thuas-riscv/boards/de0-cv/README.md

-# DE0-CV extra ROM files
+# DE0-CV extra memory files

-This is an implementation of the ROM using Altera's `altsyncram` megafunction.
+This is an implementation of the memory using Altera's `altsyncram` megafunction.
+It can be used to instantiate True Dual-port RAM (or writable ROM).
-When using this megafunction in combination with on-chip debugging and/or bootloader, only one copy of altsyncram for the ROM will be the instantiated.
+When using this megafunction in combination with on-chip debugging and/or bootloader, only one copy of altsyncram for the memory will be the instantiated.
-The device agnostic standard VHDL code for the ROM will make two copies of the altsyncram, because of limitations of the synthesizer.
+The device agnostic standard VHDL code for the memory will make two copies of the altsyncram, because of limitations of the synthesizer.

 ## How to use